nikita-emelianov/word-flow/README.md

 #### TODOs
 tech:

-* run it in lightsail
+* auto redeploy webhook (+auth)
+* make backend private by adding auth flow
-* mount volume local to docker container so it would be easy to build and test changes of the fly
+* mount volume local to docker container so it would be easy to build and test changes on the fly

 features: